No results found

 Home / Health / Articles / How many people skip medical treatment due to healthcare costs?

-In 2022, 28% of American adults skipped some form of medical treatment because of cost, according to the Federal Reserve.
-This is lower than the 32% documented in 2013, when data collection began, but is the third-highest year on record.
+In 2023, 27% of American adults skipped some form of medical treatment because they couldn’t afford it, according to the Federal Reserve.
+This is lower than the 32% who avoided care in 2013, when data collection began, but ties with 2015 and 2017 as the fourth-highest year on record.

-The probability of declining or avoiding medical care correlated with income: 38% of people with a family income under $25,000 skipped medical treatment in 2022, compared to 11% of people with incomes of $100,000 or more.
+The probability of declining medical care seems to correlate with income: 42% of people with a family income under $25,000 skipped some medical treatment in 2023, compared to 12% of people with incomes over $100,000.

 Embed on your website